 Article 44 (Judicial Power) to Article 48 (Term of Office for Justices and Judges)

-A judicial branch is to be established consisting of a chief justice, three justices with life-time appointments, and judges who shall serve no less than ten year terms.
-Article 15 calls for appointment of the judiciary by the president subject to the approval of the legislature’s simple majority.
+A judicial branch is to be established consisting of a chief justice, three justices with lifetime appointments, and judges who shall serve no less than ten-year terms.
+Article 15 calls for appointment of the judiciary by the president, subject to the approval of the legislature’s simple majority.
 The chief justice is elected by a majority of the justices.
 The chief justice presides over the courts, may establish courts, tribunals, offices, and forums of general or exclusive jurisdiction as prescribed by law, and “may account for customary practices of the Native Hawaiian people.”
 Although the meaning of that last phrase is not explained, it is an appropriate addition that liberates rather than restricts the judiciary.

 On the whole, the judicial authority kuleana in Chapter 6 does not adequately describe the scope of jurisdiction of the courts.
 It calls for its judicial powers over all cases arising under this “constitution, the laws of the Nation, treaties, compacts, and agreements made, or which shall be made, under the Nation’s authority.”
-Where does this leave cases regarding the aliʻi trusts, the Department of Hawaiian Homes Lands, non-citizens violation of law upon territories under the jurisdiction of the nation, contract disputes between citizens or between citizens and non-citizens, land disputes between citizens over lands outside of the territorial boundaries of the nation, disputes over Hawaiian customs and traditions between Hawaiian and non-Hawaiian citizens, child welfare disputes, etc.?
+Where does this leave cases regarding the aliʻi trusts, the Department of Hawaiian Homes Lands, non-citizens’ violation of law upon territories under the jurisdiction of the nation, contract disputes between citizens or between citizens and non-citizens, land disputes between citizens over lands outside of the territorial boundaries of the nation, disputes over Hawaiian customs and traditions between Hawaiian and non-Hawaiian citizens, child welfare disputes, etc.?

 Article 46 states that the judiciary’s primary focus is restorative justice.
 It gives no guidelines or explanation of what is meant by restorative justice.
 In the current practice of law, “restorative justice” applies generally to criminal cases in which justice should focus on repairing the harm, allowing the people most affected by the crime the ability to participate in the resolution of the crime while the government tries to maintain order and keep the peace.
 While this practice has its merits, it cannot be applied unilaterally.
 For example, a woman habitually abused by a family member, who finally brings a complaint to the courts, may not want to participate in “repairing the harm”—other than distancing herself from her abuser.
 In this example, it is uncertain to what extent the judiciary would call upon the abused woman to participate in counseling sessions or mediation to achieve “restorative justice.”
 Yet, restorative justice is a constitutional priority per the Naʻi Aupuni document.
 By creating such a priority, the judiciary is mandated to operate in this way to follow the constitution.
 A better approach would be for the constitution to allow the judiciary to consider restorative justice but not make it a primary focus.

 Article 51: Ratification

 This constitution is subject to a ratification vote, and a ratification election is to be held.
 The constitution becomes effective upon approval of a majority vote of individuals who are eligible to be citizens, have attained the age of eighteen, and have cast a ballot in the ratification election.

-Summary Critique:
+Summary Critique

 How do this process and the Naʻi Aupuni document measure up to international law standards of self-determination?